Robbie Coltrane, Hagrid in 'Harry Potter' films, dead at 72 - Local News 8

 No details on the cause of death were immediately provided.

-Before Coltrane shot to international fame playing the bearded Hagrid, he was honed his comedic skills on the theatre stage.
+Before Coltrane shot to international fame playing the bearded Hagrid, he honed his comedic skills on the theater stage.

 In the ’80s, he appeared in a short-lived sketch series called “Alfresco” alongside powerhouses Hugh Laurie, Stephen Fry and Emma Thompson.